exasol/ai-lab/doc/developer_guide/commands.md

 ## Deployment commands

 The following commands can be used to deploy the infrastructure onto a given AWS account:
-* `setup-ci-codebuild`: Deploy the AWS Codebuild cloudformation stack which will run the ci-test.
 * `setup-s3-bucket`: Deploy an AWS cloudformation stack with an S3 bucket, requires option `--purpose` (see below).
 * `setup-waf`: Deploy an AWS cloudformation stack with a Web Application Firefall (WAF ACL) configuration for the Cloudfront distribution of an S3 bucket, requires option `--purpose` (see below).